pivotx/corebundle/Resources/doc/internals.md

 CoreBundle
 ==========

-The CoreBundle provides all the services that make PivotX.
+The CoreBundle provides the following Symfony-services that make PivotX:

 1. Routing.
 We have our own routing component that can route multiple sites, with multiple domains and multiple languages(/countries).
 2. SiteOptions.
 Settings stored in the database.